Docs

 Score analysis

-• Its type: hard, medium or soft.
+• Type: Whether it’s hard, medium, or soft.

 Employee Scheduling Constraint List